grafana/opensearch-datasource/README.md

 ![OpenSearch data source details](https://raw.githubusercontent.com/grafana/opensearch-datasource/main/docs/img/opensearch-details.png)

-- **Index name** - Use the index settings to specify a default for the `time field` and your Elasticsearch index's name.
+- **Index name** - Use the index settings to specify a default for your OpenSearch index name.
 You can use a time pattern, for example `[logstash-]YYYY.MM.DD`, or a wildcard for the index name.
 When specifying a time pattern, the fixed part(s) of the pattern should be wrapped in square brackets.

 - **Pattern** - Select the matching pattern if using one in your index name.
 Options include: